Kamo, New Zealand: Education

 All these schools are coeducational.
 Rolls are as of Totara Grove has a decile rating of 2.
 Hurupaki School has a decile of 8.
 The others all have a decile rating of 5.

 Kamo Primary School opened in July 1873 in a private house.
 It had grown to 64 students by the time it moved into Kamo Public Hall in 1877. and it moved to its own building in 1881.
 In 1946, it moved to its present site.
 The older students were split to Kamo Intermediate in 1964.
 Kamo East School opened in 1966, and was later renamed to Totara Grove School.

 Notable people

 All Blacks Bunny Finlayson, Bevan Holmes and Ian Jones played for Kamo Rugby Club as did Auckland Blues player Justin Collins and Auckland Blues coach Peter Sloane.

-Michael Hill, jeweller and entrepreneur, attended Kamo High School.

-Stacey Michelsen (Black Stick) attended Kamo Intermediate School.
+Olympic field hockey player Stacey Michelsen attended Kamo Intermediate School.

 Ross Ihaka, Pickering Award-recipient and co-originator of the R programming language, attended Kamo High School.

 Park Kyung, a rapper and composer from South Korean boy group Block B, attended Kamo High School.

+Davina Duke worked as an art teacher at Kamo High School.